 - Relaxation shrinkage happens when fabric is exposed to liquids or excessive moisture.
 When fabric is placed in tepid water, the fibers will relax and if the fabric is absorbent (natural fibers like cotton, silk, or linen) or modified to be absorbent (synthetic performance fibers), the fibers will swell.
 Relaxation shrinkage is minimal, less than one percent.
 Example: Hand wash a silk blouse in cool water with a gentle detergent using very little agitation or wringing action.
 Allow the blouse to air dry flat on a well-ventilated surface out of direct sunlight or heat.
 The change in size will be minimal.

 - Consolidation shrinkage occurs when moisture, heat, and mechanical action (agitation during washing and drying) are combined.
-The combination of these factors cause the fibers to release the tensions created during manufacturing of the knit or woven fabric.
+The combination of these factors causes the fibers to release the tensions created during manufacturing of the knit or woven fabric.
 The release of tension deforms the fabric.
 Example: Toss a silk blouse into the washer with a heavy duty detergent and wash with hot water on the heavy duty cycle.
 Toss the blouse into a clothes dryer on high heat for 30 minutes.
 The change in size will be dramatic with shrinkage in both length and width.
 The finish of the fabric will also be damaged.

-Natural fabrics like cotton, wool and linen are more prone to shrinkage due to consolidation than synthetic fibers like polyester, acrylic, and nylon.
+Natural fabrics like cotton, wool, and linen are more prone to shrinkage due to consolidation than synthetic fibers like polyester, acrylic, and nylon.
 Synthetic fibers are more stable because these fabrics are heat set (which can't be done to natural fibers) during processing to stabilize the weave or knit.

 The best option when selecting natural fiber garments is to select those that are labeled as "preshrunk".
 The fabric is exposed to consolidation shrinkage before the garment pieces are cut and sewn.

-What is Fabric Shrinkage?
+What Is Fabric Shrinkage?

 Shrinkage is defined as a change in the dimensions of a fabric or garment.
 The change may be negative (losing size from original measurements) or positive (growth in measurement) in the length, width, or thickness of the fabric or garment.
 While the thickness of a fabric can change over the course of the life of a garment, it does not usually cause a problem with the fit of a garment.